SPS disease

 The treatment of the disease is based on three pillars.
 Those affected usually receive interdisciplinary care.

-Regular physiotherapy improves the mobility and flexibility of the affected muscle groups.
-Stretching exercises and heat therapy should alleviate muscle stiffness and cramps.
-In addition, relaxation techniques such as yoga and Tai Chi can reduce stress-related cramps and improve balance and general mobility. -
+1. Physiotherapy & muscle relaxation: Regular physiotherapy improves the mobility and flexibility of the affected muscle groups.
+Stretching exercises and heat therapy are intended to relieve muscle stiffness and spasms.
+Relaxation techniques such as yoga and tai chi can also reduce stress-related spasms and improve balance and overall mobility.

-Immunotherapy has been developed for those affected.
-This involves administering medication that has an anti-inflammatory effect and suppresses the immune system.
+3. Immunotherapy: Immunotherapy has been developed for those affected.
+It involves administering medications that reduce inflammation and suppress the immune system.
 This is intended to suppress the autoimmune reaction triggered by SPS disease.
-The treatment consists of high-dose antibodies that are administered intravenously.
+Treatment consists of high-dose antibodies administered intravenously.

 Acupressure can relieve muscle tension

-A natural method to alleviate the symptoms of SPS disease is acupressure.
-An acupressure mat is equipped with many small plastic spikes that stimulate blood circulation and can therefore loosen tense muscles.
+A natural method to relieve the symptoms of SPS disease is Acupressure .
+An acupressure mat It features numerous small plastic spikes that stimulate blood circulation and can thus loosen cramped muscles.
 Regular use also promotes relaxation.
-This can also improve stress-related symptoms of SPS in the long term.
+This can also sustainably improve stress-related symptoms of SPS.

 Diet plays an important role in SPS disease